garethhaagman/garethhaagman/README.md

 A mathematics graduate and software engineer from the UK interested in
 - 🔭 Algorithmic Trading with Machine Learnining
 - 🌱 Full Stack Development
-- ⚡ Natural Language Processing
+- ⚡ Black-Scholes Options Pricing
 - 📫 Computational Statistics

 <br><br>